bnguyensn/ow-champion-belt-tracker/README.md

 The team that won the first championship is the first champion belt holder (this is London Spitfire).

-From then on, every time a champion belt holder is defeated in a championship match, the belt is transferred to the winner.
+From then on, every time a belt holder is defeated in a league match, the belt is transferred to the winner.

 This web application shows who is the current champion belt holder, and a history of how the belt moved from team to team.